bellatrix11176/Bellatrix11176/README.md

+⚠️ IMPORTANT NOTICE

+This repository contains code and content developed by Gina Aulabaugh / Pixelkraze LLC using generative AI as a tool for translating original concepts and frameworks into working code.

+This work is currently in active development and contains known hallucinations and drift introduced during the generative AI assisted development process.
+It requires significant cleanup and should not be used in any production environment at this time.

+The underlying ideas, frameworks, and methodologies are original work authored by Gina Aulabaugh and are protected under the license terms included in this repository.

+Use at your own risk.
+---
 ⚠️ Resource Notice
 All pipelines are designed for iterative processing on small datasets.
 Run one month at a time on local machines — do not execute against large datasets in a single pass.
 ---